-The Nancy McKay Harsh Chapter NSDAR meets
+The Nancy McKay Harsh Chapter, NSDAR, meets

-attending a meeting, please contact us.
+interested in attending a meeting, please contact

-About the Nancy McKay Harsh Chapter NSDAR
+About the Nancy McKay Harsh Chapter, NSDAR

-The Nancy McKay Harsh Chapter was organized
+The Nancy McKay Harsh Chapter, NSDAR, was

-on November 17, 1923.
-State Regent, Amy
+organized on November 17, 1923.
+State

-Daughters of the American Revolution.
-At the
+about the Daughters of the American

-name the chapter for her grandmother, Nancy
+for her grandmother, Nancy McKay Harsh.
+Her

-McKay Harsh.
-Her father, William McKay, was
+father, William McKay, was a soldier in the

-a soldier in the Revolutionary War.
+Revolutionary War.

 The ladies began working right away and by